Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Belief-Space Probability of Detection-Based State Prediction

 \subsection{Probabilistic State Prediction in Predictive Horizon}

-We employ two different EKF-based approaches for the state prediction of the robot and target.
+We employ two different EKF-based approaches for the state prediction of the robot and target, thus specifying \cref{target gen,robot gen}.
 Note that the lack of observation needs to be properly addressed, which differs from the estimation process \cref{KFbegin,KFbegin2,KF3,KF4,KFend}.

 \textbf{Robot state prediction}.
 Like \cref{KFbegin,KFbegin2}, we use the prediction step of EKF to predict the robot state in the predictive horizon.
 Specifically, \cref{robot gen} is specified as

 where $\mathbf{A}^{r}_{k+i-1}=\nabla _{\mathbf{z}^r}\mathbf{f}^r(\mathbf{z}^r,\mathbf{u}^r_{k+i-1})|_{\mathbf{z}^r=\hat{\mathbf{z}}^r_{k+i-1}}$ is the Jacobi matrix of the robot kinematic model.